|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 8: What four variables enter into determining whether transference between

 hostage and captors will take place?
-To select and enter your answer go to CEU Test.
+To select and enter your answer go to CE Test.

 Others who bought this PTSD Course